-Discount Rate - The discount rate used to measure the total OPEB liability at June 30, 2022, was 4.08%.
-The discount rate used to measure total OPEB liability prior to June 30, 2022, was 2.27%.
+Discount Rate - The discount rate used to measure the total OPEB liability at June 30, 2023, was 4.27%.
+The discount rate used to measure total OPEB liability prior to June 30, 2023, was 4.08%.
 The projection of cash flows used to determine the discount rate assumed that contributions will be made from members and the System at the contribution rate of 1.50% of projected covered payroll each year, which includes a 1.50% payroll surcharge and no contributions from the basic benefits plan.
-Based on these assumptions, the OPEB plan's fiduciary net position was projected to become insufficient to make all projected future benefit payments of current System members by SERS actuaries.
+Based on these assumptions, the OPEB plan's fiduciary net position is projected to be depleted in 2048 by SERS' actuaries.
+The Fidelity General Obligation 20-year Municipal Bond Index Rate was used in the determination of the single equivalent interest rate for both the June 30, 2022 and the June 30, 2023 total OPEB liability.
+The Municipal Bond Index Rate is the single rate that will generate a present value of benefit payments equal to the sum of the present value determined by the long-term expected rate of return, and the present value determined by discounting those benefits after the date of depletion.
+The Municipal Bond Index Rate was 3.86% at June 30, 2023 and 3.69% at June 30, 2022.